Higher-order topological phases protected by noninvertible and subsystem symmetries: Noninvertible higher-order subsystem symmetry-protected topological phases: Hinge modes

-In this section, we demonstrate an example of second-order SPT with subsystem and non-invertible symmetries in 3D.
-The subsystem symmetries we consider are planar.
-We first construct a 3D SPT (cluster state) with the planar subsystem symmetries and non-invertible symmetry (i.e., the Kramers-Wannier symmetry).
-We ask whether the cluster phase splits into multiple phases protected by the non-invertible symmetry.
-We study some of these possibilities and find that they differ by hinge modes protected by the non-invertible symmetry on an interface between the cluster and potential candidate phases.
+In this section, we demonstrate an example of second-order SPT with subsystem and noninvertible symmetries in 3D.
+The subsystem symmetries we consider \red{also include the} planar \red{symmetries}.
+We first construct a 3D SPT (cluster state) with subsystem symmetries and noninvertible symmetry (i.e., the Kramers-Wannier symmetry).
+We ask whether the cluster phase splits into multiple phases protected by the noninvertible symmetry.
+We study some of these possibilities and find that they differ by hinge modes protected by the noninvertible symmetry on an interface between the cluster and potential candidate phases.